Quicker return to work and your life

 This can help relieve the pain, numbness, tingling, and weakness caused by nerve compression.
 An anterior cervical decompression is usually accompanied by a surgical fusion procedure, which allows two vertebrae to fuse together after the decompression to add stability to the spine.

 Anterior cervical decompression with fusion helps to relieve symptoms arising from pressure on the spinal cord and/or on nerve roots.
 When conservative measures such as medications and physical therapy fail to achieve the desired relief, anterior cervical decompression and fusion offers an alternative treatment option.

 Once the disc, bone spurs, and ligament are removed, a fusion is performed by inserting a bone graft or titanium cage into the gap.
 Over time, the bone graft fuses with the vertebrae above and below to create a healthy bone mass.
-In some cases, a metal plate with may be screwed over the area to create additional strength and support.
-The fusion may require several months to be completed.
+In some cases, a metal plate may be screwed over the area to create additional strength and support.
+The fusion may require several months to be mature into a solid mass.

 Anterior cervical decompression removes pressure from the nerve roots and spinal cord in order to relieve neck pain and other symptoms.
 For some patients, this is their only solution for eliminating debilitating neck pain, weakness, and tingling.

 As with all surgeries, anterior cervical decompression and fusion has some risks.
 For example, the bone graft inserted during the fusion might not fuse properly.
 This complication arises most often with smokers and those who fail to restrict neck movement after surgery.
 People with certain medical conditions such as diabetes or who use steroids or non-steroidal anti-inflammatory medications are also at higher risk.
 As a result, the fusion procedure may need to be repeated or a second fusion surgery performed posteriorly may become necessary.